sailscastshq/docs.sailscasts.com/docs/slipway/what-is-slipway.md

 2. **Connect your Sails app** — Via Git or CLI deploy
 3. **Slipway detects your app** — Reads your models, config, and hooks
 4. **Deploy with one command** — `slipway slide` deploys your app
-5. **Manage everything from the dashboard** — Bridge, Helm, logs, domains
+5. **Manage everything from the dashboard** — Bridge, Bearing, Helm, logs, domains

 ## Architecture